2003 Manitoba general election

 The 2003 Manitoba general election was held on June 3, 2003 to elect Members of the Legislative Assembly of the Province of Manitoba, Canada.
-It was won by the New Democratic Party, which won 35 seats out of 57.
-The Progressive Conservative Party finished second with twenty seats.
-The Liberal Party won two seats.
+It was won by the New Democratic Party, which won 35 seats out of 57 (net gain of 3), securing another term for premier Gary Doer.

+The Progressive Conservative Party finished second with twenty seats, a net loss of 4 from 1999.
+The Liberal Party won two seats, a net gain of one from the previous election.

+An article in The Globe and Mail attributed the NDP's strong performance to premier Doer's tenure, where he was seen as having "delivered a reasonable economic performance and a steady stream of budget surpluses."